shanelnumber5/341-web-design/_docs/topic-07/05-media-mgmnt/page-05.md

 A 10-minute YouTube video is often near **100 MB** in size.
 Full-length movies can reach up-to **25GB** - this is beyond the capacity of most web hosting companies.

-If these files from other sources, you likely will not have access to the original file, and therefore will not be able to correctly re-format or compress it.
-If you do, however, Certain plugins can be downloaded for video editors like Adobe Premiere so that you can export .webm and other filetypes without a band-aid online conversion, through sites like <a href="https://cloudconvert.com/" target="_new">CloudConvert</a>
+If these files come from other sources, you likely will not have access to the original file, and therefore will not be able to correctly re-format or compress it.
+If you do, however, certain plugins can be downloaded for video editors like Adobe Premiere so that you can export .webm and other filetypes without having to resort to an online conversion site like <a href="https://cloudconvert.com/" target="_new">CloudConvert</a>.

 <div class="divider-pg"></div>